 Similarly in MCA, these subjects are taught at a higher level and then in the final semester, the student needs to do specialization in the form of project work.
 Some of the popular fields for MCA specialisation are systems management, systems development, management information system etc.

 Admission to both, BCA and MCA, can be obtained on the basis of entrance exams in most of the colleges in India.
 While having Mathematics as a subject in graduation or at the school level is must, there are no other set eligibility criteria.
 Though having a science background helps in grasping the concepts faster.
 Being a technical field, a logical bent of mind along with adaptability to the working environment are some of the other pre-requisites in this field.

-Being a growing field, there are a lot of opportunities available for a person pursuing MCA or BCA.
+There are a lot of employment opportunities in India for a person pursuing MCA or BCA.
 It is advisable to take work experience after doing BCA and then enroll for MCA as scope for a good position broadens if a person has relevant work experience along with the necessary skill sets.
-The courses focus on making the student familiar with technical languages at the bachelor’s level and taking a specialization at the master’s level.
-After pursuing the necessary educational qualification a person can seek job opportunity in the field of software developer, web designer, systems management, etc.
+The courses focus on making the student familiar with technical languages at the bachelor’s level and taking a specialisation at the Master’s level.
+After pursuing the necessary educational qualification, a person can seek job opportunities in the field of software developer, web designer, systems management, etc.